nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 Node will start a feeler connection every few minutes after outbound peers reach `max_outbound` limit.

-1. Randomly choice peer info from peer store which score should higher than `TRY_SCORE`
+1. Pick out peer info from PeerStore randomly which score should be higher than `TRY_SCORE`
 2. Connect to peer
 3. Run Node Discovery Protocol with the peer
 4. Disconnect